How Billy Joel Grew Up as a Songwriter on ‘Turnstiles’

 Listen to Billy Joel's 'Say Goodbye to Hollywood'

 But as he'd later discover while making an aborted run at self-producing his 1993 release River of Dreams, Joel had neither the perspective nor the discipline to make an effective producer — and while the songs he brought to the table for Turnstiles were among the best he'd written to that point, they weren't effectively served in the studio.
 Even though the album was clearly the work of musicians working closely in sync, the recordings did little to capture the dynamic energy Joel and his band had in a live setting.

-Perhaps as a result, Turnstiles did little to reverse Joel's commercial slide after its arrival in stores in May 1976.
+Perhaps as a result, Turnstiles did little to reverse Joel's commercial slide after its arrival in stores on May 19, 1976.
 Neither "Say Goodbye to Hollywood" nor the follow-up single "James" cracked the Billboard chart, and the album itself peaked at a lowly No. 122.
 Back on the road behind the LP, Joel and his band faced yet another uphill climb in support of a record that seemed destined to sink without much of a trace — and yet while Columbia might have been unable to connect him with a national audience, he continued to build a reputation as an outstanding live act, and burnished his growing legend with a number of attention-getting shows.

 It was while promoting Turnstiles that Joel — although he wasn't aware of it at the time — made arguably the most pivotal connection of his career by catching the ear of producer Phil Ramone.
 Impressed by not only Joel's songwriting but also his rapport with his band, Ramone agreed to produce his next record with the group intact.
 The result, 1977's The Stranger, made multi-platinum history, and started a long working relationship that defined the bulk of Joel's discography.